top of page

 Cook, E. (2022).
 Caprella mutica.
 CABI Compendium, CABI Compendium. (https://doi.org/10.1079/cabicompendium.107759)

-• ● Colony of zooids that form a flat, brick-like pattern on things like kelp, ships, hulls, etc.
+• ● Bryozoan is a colony of zooids that form a flat, brick-like pattern on things like kelp, ships, hulls, etc.

-● White or light grey in color with rounded edges
+● They are white or light grey in color with rounded edges.

-● Unknown native range, but first appeared in New England in 1987
+● This creature has an unknown native range but first appeared in New England in 1987.

 Lacy Crust Bryozoan